What are types of spine surgery?

 Discectomy

 During a discectomy, a portion of a herniated disc is removed to relieve pressure on the nerves.
 Part of the lamina is also usually removed to gain access to the disc.
+When this procedure is performed under a microscope, it is called a microdiscectomy.

 If Dr. Ahuja believes conservative treatments and therapies would be beneficial before considering surgery, there are a variety of options available.
 For more information on non-surgical treatment for spine pain, please visit our Lower Back Pain page.